underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 def fold[B](end: B, pair: (A, B) => B): B
 ~~~

-if Scala infers `B` for `end` it cannot then use this inferred type for `pair`, so we must often write a type declaration on `pair`.
+if Scala infers `B` for `end` it cannot then use this inferred type for the `B` in`pair`, so we must often write a type declaration on `pair`.
 However, Scala can use types inferred for one parameter list in another parameter *list*.
 So if we write `fold` as

 ~~~ scala
 def fold[B](end: B)(pair: (A, B) => B): B